Overview of the Climate Launchpad Bootcamp

 - Stronger customer insights through interviews

-- Improved alignment between product and market needs
+- Better alignment between products/services and market needs

 - Increased confidence among founders

-Overall, participants left with a comprehensive toolkit for sustainable entrepreneurship and readiness for the next phase of the competition.
+Overall, participants left with a comprehensive toolkit for sustainable entrepreneurship and readiness for the next phase of the Climate Launchpad competition.

 - Structured, modular curriculum aligned with real deliverables